lukemorgan9/Cyclistic-Case-Study/README.md

 The data is publically available first party data collected from a primary data source which indicates that it is both reliable and credible.
 The [Divvy Data License Agreement](https://divvybikes.com/data-license-agreement) permits the use of the data for non-commercial purposes.
 As the data is published for public use and contains no personal information, there are no obvious biases.
 The data is also comprehensive and the formatting is consistent.
 There are however some null values which will have to be removed during the processing stage.

+Due to laws around privacy there is no way of identifying individual users and therefore no way of knowing if rides in the database were taken by distinct users or if multiple rides were taken by the same users.

 ## Process
 Due to the size of the dataset exceeding the limitations of Excel or Sheets, I decided to use BigQuery (SQL) to process my data.